 Free WiFi is available throughout the festival grounds but some of it is limited.
 In the bus shelter, there is one called Bus WiFi which can be accessed 6 times throughout the day for a max of 240 minutes.
-The Asahikawa Winter Festival free WiFi is available in the street food area, but the connection itself was poor, and kept disconnecting.
+The Asahikawa Winter Festival free WiFi is available in the street food area, but the connection itself was poor and kept disconnecting.
 The login pages for both of the free WiFi’s is available in English.

 Location & how to get there

 Asahikawa is easily accessible from Hokkaido’s major cities by train, car or highway bus.
 From Sapporo, it takes approximately 2 hours by train and the limited express trains normally run every 30 minutes.
-Booking a reserved seat in advanced is recommended, as they sell out quickly.
+Booking a reserved seat in advance is recommended, as they sell out quickly.
 However, non-reserved carriages are available on all the limited express trains.
 You can also use a highway bus ran by either Dohoku Bus, Chuo Bus, Hokkaido or the JR Hokkaido Bus.

 If you are using the JR Pass, or JR Hokkaido Rail Pass, then all your JR trains and JR bus fares will be covered.

 The festival takes place in two parts of Asahikawa.
-The main part with the snow sculptures, is located by Tokiwa Park.
+The main part with the snow sculptures is located by Tokiwa Park.
 Free shuttle buses to the festival run from the bus terminal at Asahikawa Station.
 The shuttle buses run about every 20 minutes.
 The Ice sculptures can be found along the Heiwa-Dori Shopping Street and finish which starts near the front of Asahikawa station.
 The street finishes about 600 meters from the main area of the winter festival, and you can easily get from Heiwa-Dori to Tokiwa Park by following the signs for the park.
 I recommend those physically capable of it to do the walk along Heiwa-Dori Shopping Street, as you’ll be able to see the ice sculptures and get to check out the street, which is a tourist attraction.

-On-sight parking is not available but parking is available near by (this may incur parking costs).
-If you are disabled and need accessible parking, please contact the festival to check whether you can park near by or on sight.
+On-sight parking is not available but parking is available nearby (this may incur parking costs).
+If you are disabled and need accessible parking, please contact the festival to check whether you can park nearby or on sight.